nrfconnect/sdk-nrf/applications/nrf_desktop/board_configuration.rst

       * The reference design is defined in :file:`nrf/boards/nordic/nrf52840gmouse` for the project-specific hardware.
       * To achieve gaming-grade performance:

-        * The application is configured to act as a gaming mouse, with both Bluetooth LE and USB transports enabled.
+        * The application is configured to act as a gaming mouse, with both Bluetooth® LE and USB transports enabled.
         * Bluetooth is configured to use Nordic's SoftDevice link layer.

       * The configuration with the B0 bootloader is set as default.